University of Charleston

 • Documentation of a titer indicating immunity to Hepatitis B

-• HepB Centers for Disease Control Guidance found here.
+• HepB Centers for Disease Control Guidance is found here.

-• Meningococcal Meningitis ACWY (MCV4).
-All entering full-time students born must provide documentation of immunization against meningococcal meningitis ACWY.
+• Meningococcal Meningitis ACWY (MCV4 / Quadrivalent).
+All entering full-time residential students must provide documentation of immunization against meningococcal meningitis ACWY.

-• Students must provide documentation of receipt of a dose of Meningococcal Vaccine for types ACWY, either Menveo or Menactra, not more than 5 years before enrollment in the institution.
+• Students must provide documentation of receipt of at least a dose of Meningococcal Vaccine for types ACWY after age 16.

 • The recommendation is that all individuals living in campus housing receive a booster every five (5) years.

-• MenACWY Centers for Disease Control Guidance found here.
+• MenACWY Centers for Disease Control Guidance is found here.

 Additional Immunizations and Tests Required for International Students

 • Human Papillomavirus (HPV-9).
 All students are strongly encouraged to receive the Human Papillomavirus vaccine HPV prior to matriculation.
-Much like the Hepatitis B vaccine, the HPV vaccine is a three-part series of shots that has been shown to drastically reduce the risk of cervical cancer.
+Much like the Hepatitis B vaccine, the HPV vaccine is a three-part series of shots that has been shown to reduce the risk of cervical cancer drastically.

 • Hepatitis A. All entering full-time students are encouraged to have the hepatitis A Vaccination if they travel to countries or areas where cases of hepatitis A are moderately active.

-• All entering full-time students are encouraged to have an annual flu shot at the start of the influenza season.
+• Influenza.
+All entering full-time students are encouraged to have an annual flu shot during the influenza season.

 • Meningococcal Meningitis B. All entering full-time students are encouraged to have immunization against meningococcal meningitis B through either a Bexsero or Trumenba vaccination.